kevingo/keras-zh-tw/getting-started/functional-api-guide.md

-# Getting started with the Keras functional API
+# 開始使用 Keras functional API

 The Keras functional API is the way to go for defining complex models, such as multi-output models, directed acyclic graphs, or models with shared layers.